CPA Retirement: Should you join a condo board?

 “In the end, the directors are responsible for any final decisions that affect the condominium corporation.”

-Colin Ellis is the editor-in-chief of Canadian Accountant.
+Colin Ellis is a contributing editor to Canadian Accountant.